armada-alliance/cardano-minter-collection/README.md

 **If you haven't already, watch the previous video tutorial here:** https://youtu.be/OeOliguGn7Y

-## Clone the cardano-minter repo if you haven't already...
+## Clone the repo if you haven't already...
 ```bash
 git clone https://github.com/armada-alliance/cardano-minter-collection.git
 cd cardano-minter-collection